cazala/synaptic/docs/growing-neural-ca.md

 weights and center seed are replaced.

 The task is iterative, not an instant classifier.
-The 24×24, 128-hidden demo begins forming the target within hundreds of iterations and becomes more stable over thousands.
+The 24×24, 128-hidden demo may qualify different targets at very different iterations.
 Its 64–96 generation rollouts match the reference training horizon but cost proportionally more GPU work than the compact defaults.

 ## Options